 The CBN Group measures its CET1 ratio, LCR, NSFR and Leverage Ratio on a daily basis for both solo and consolidated levels.
 Measurement is performed against regulatory and internal set of limits.
 The CBN Group is managing board limits above regulatory limits.
-Board limits are set at levels that allow for business growth and maintain flexibility to manage the CBN Groups' balance sheet.
+Board limits are set at levels that allow for business growth and maintain flexibility to manage the

+CBN Groups' balance sheet.
 Daily monitoring helps to prevent the ratios falling below the minimum regulatory and board limits and includes monitoring of the underlying risk drivers, such as projected deposit levels.
 Based on the monitoring of the ratios, actions will be required in case of any potential breach of the board limits and thresholds set by the CBN Group.
 Management of excessive leverage risk is done via balance sheet size management.

 TABLE 5.
-CBN GROUP RATIOS, DECEMBER 31, 2023
+CBN GROUP RATIOS, DECEMBER 31, 2024

-CONSOLIDATED CBN GROUP REGULATORY LIMIT BOARD LIMIT CBN GROUP PER DECEMBER 31, 2023 Common Equity Tier One 1 Ratio 0.1438 0.1538 0.2396 Leverage Ratio 0.0300 0.0310 0.0429 Liquidity Coverage Ratio 1.0000 1.1000 1.7330 Net Stable Funding Ratio 1.0000 1.2500 3.9282
+CONSOLIDATED CBN GROUP REGULATORY LIMIT BOARD LIMIT CBN GROUP PER DECEMBER 31, 2024 Common Equity Tier One 1 Ratio 0.1486 0.1586 0.2940 Leverage Ratio 0.0300 0.0310 0.0428 Liquidity Coverage Ratio 1.0000 1.1000 1.8749 Net Stable Funding Ratio 1.0000 1.2500 3.8699

-In addition to the ratios above, the CBN Group is subject to MREL requirements, which are equivalent to CAR and LR regulatory requirement on solo level.
+Per 31 December 2024, the CBN Group is not subject to MREL requirements.
 The CBN Group does not hold eligible liabilities.

 The quantitative information on all key ratios and metrics is provided in Annex III.
-Lower balance sheet size versus December 31, 2022 in combination with reallocation of funds to Central Bank placement would account for increase in LR, LCR and NSFR.
-The reduction of CAR versus December 31, 2022 is mainly driven by interest income increase leading to higher capital charge for operational risk.
+The increase of CAR versus December 31, 2023 is mainly driven by increase in capital, due to previous year profits recognition and increase in accumulated other comprehensive income.
+All other ratios remain stable versus December 31, 2023.
 The CBN Group's ALCO reviews the capital structure on a periodic basis.
 As a part of this review, the ALCO considers the structure of capital and the risks associated with each business line.
 Based on the recommendations of the ALCO, the CBN Group manages its overall capital structure.

-It is CBN policy to inform the DNB6 prior to be able to pay out dividends to its shareholder, after it has received approval from the Supervisory Board.
-During 2023 (similarly with prior years) CBN maintained healthy capital levels and did not utilize any buffers, including P2G, meaning that CBN remained fully compliant with CRD, Art.
+It is CBN policy to inform the DNB prior to be able to pay out dividends to its shareholder, after it has received approval from the Supervisory Board.
+During 2024 (similarly with prior years) CBN maintained healthy capital levels and did not utilize any buffers, including P2G, meaning that CBN remained fully compliant with CRD, Art.
 141.

-The CBN Group's return on assets for 2023 amounted to 1.74% (versus 7 basis points in 2022).
+The CBN Group's return on assets for 2024 amounted to 1.65% (versus 1.74% in 2023).